WIDA Screener for Kindergarten: Answers to frequently asked questions

 Keep in mind: Administering the full WIDA Screener for Kindergarten test gives students the most opportunity to show their linguistic skills.
 Gathering as much information as possible results in the most reliable scores.
 However, the Listening & Speaking section can be used as a stand-alone oral language test, particularly for students at the start of the kindergarten school year.
 The Writing and Reading sections were not designed to function as a stand-alone literacy test, and WIDA does not recommend basing identification decisions on literacy scores alone.

 - What’s the difference between Kindergarten W-APT, Kindergarten MODEL and WIDA Screener for Kindergarten?
 Which should I choose?
 Ultimately, your state decides which assessment you use.
 Check your member/state page to find out which assessments you should use.
-Visit the Choosing an Assessment webpage to learn more about WIDA assessments.
+Visit the Choosing an Assessment page to learn more about WIDA assessments.

 - What grades is this test valid for?
 WIDA Screener for Kindergarten is given to students one time when they enter a school or district as they start kindergarten or first grade.
 WIDA does not yet have evidence to support the use of WIDA Screener for Kindergarten for pre-kindergarten students prior to July of their kindergarten year.